-Software correlation has become feasible in recent years, and is especially well suited to applications like VLBI with bandwidth-limited data-transmission systems and non-real-time processing.
+Software correlation has become feasible in recent years, and is especially well suited to applications like VLBI with bandwidth-limited datatransmission systems and non-real-time processing.
 Among its several advantageous aspects are: (1) flexible allocation of processing resources to support correlation of varying numbers of stations, frequency and time resolution, and various special processing modes, with no fundamental fixed limits other than the finite performance of the processing cluster; (2) optimization of resource usage to minimize processing time; (3) integration of control and processing functions; (4) continuously scalable, incremental upgrade paths; and (5) relatively straightforward implementation of special modes and tests.
 These and other virtues of software correlation are discussed in more detail by Deller et al. (2007).

-Despite the absence of fixed limits cited in item (1) above, the initial operational use of DiFX occurs in a situation of limited processing capacity and uncertainty as to the scaling of load with various parameters.
-Thus, NRAO has established temporary guidelines for the extremes of spectral resolution, integration period, and output rate, that will be supported in routine DiFX processing.
-These are are specified in the appropriate sections below.
+Despite the absence of fixed limits cited in item (1) above, NRAO has established guidelines for the extremes of spectral resolution, integration period, and output rate, for routine DiFX processing, as specified in the appropriate sections below.
 Exceptions will be considered for proposals including a sufficiently compelling scientific justification.

 DiFX processes 2-bit samples with substantially greater efficiency than 1-bit samples over double the bandwidth, basically because only half as many samples must be correlated.
-Since these two cases have nearly equivalent sensitivity, a specific justification also will be required for proposals requesting the wider-bandwidth, 1-bit mode.
+Since these two cases have nearly equivalent sensitivity, as explained in Section 9, a specific justification is also required for proposals requesting the wider-bandwidth, 1-bit mode.

 Operation of DiFX is governed primarily by an observation description in VEX format.
-This format is used for both station and correlator control functions in a number of VLBI arrays, and the NRAO SCHED software (Walker 2006) has been producing it for many years.
+This format is used for both station and correlator control functions in a number of VLBI arrays, and NRAO program SCHED (Walker 2010) has been producing it for many years.